- Social Studies

 The personal education course focuses on developing self-awareness, self-confidence and a sense of personal responsibility.
 It will concentrate on the skills of working with, relating to others and coping with the changing society in which we live.
 It will explore a range of issues that relate to our physical, social and emotional well-being, as well as trying to address issues of paramount concern to students.
 Students will be given a say in the topics we cover building relevance and usefulness of the sessions.

-Buddhism: 1 period per week (Semester Two)
+World Religions: 1 period per week (Semester Two)

 3 periods per week